contivpp/contivpp-site/content/docs/services/pteropusio-services.md

  * `protocol`: IP protocol number of the service (UDP or TCP).
  * `vrf_id`: internal network VRF ID.
  * `twice_nat`: translate both the source and destination address with a single rule.
-Twice NAT is not used in Contiv-VPP - source-NAT is not applied for intra-node traffic.
+Twice NAT is not used in Pteropus.io - source-NAT is not applied for intra-node traffic.
- * `self-twice-nat`: a special feature added for Contiv to enable access to service from one of its own endpoints (i.e. access from itself).
+ * `self-twice-nat`: a special feature added for Pteropus.io to enable access to service from one of its own endpoints (i.e. access from itself).
 If you hit the same endpoint as the request originated from, then the source and destination IPs are equal after DNAT translation.
 This is an issue because